Multi-Modal Multi-Agent Reinforcement Learning for Radiology Report Generation: Experiments

 \subsection{Main results: Comparison with previous state-of-the-art methods}

-The results are shown in \cref{tab:mimic_cxr_results}, \cref{tab:iu_xray_results}, and \cref{fig:main_result}.
+The results are shown in \cref{tab:mimic_cxr_results,tab:iu_xray_results}.
 Our method outperforms the baselines on all CE metrics.
 As demonstrated in \citet{Tanno2025collaborationcliniciansvision}, where evaluations were conducted by 27 board-certified radiologists from two regions (the United States and India), traditional NLG metrics based solely on linguistic similarity do not align with clinicians' assessments, whereas CE metrics are more consistent with clinical judgments.
 Multiple studies have similarly reported that conventional NLG metrics fail to reflect clinicians' evaluations, underscoring the need to prioritize CE metrics~\citep{pmlr-v106-liu19a,pmlr-v116-boag20a,Yu2023EvaluatingProgressRRG}.
-Considering this, it is reasonable that our method does not align with some NLG metrics, while the strong performance on CE metrics demonstrates its clinical effectiveness.
+Considering this, it is reasonable that our method does not align with some NLG metrics, while the strong performance on CE metrics suggests improved clinical relevance.

 The consistent improvement on both the MIMIC-CXR and IU X-ray datasets demonstrates the effectiveness across different evaluation settings.
-Notably, despite being trained exclusively on MIMIC-CXR training set, our agent attains high performance on IU X-ray, suggesting strong robustness and cross-dataset generalization.
+Notably, despite being trained exclusively on MIMIC-CXR training set, our agent attains high performance on IU X-ray, suggesting promising robustness and cross-dataset generalization.

+We also report the VRAM usage and inference throughput of MARL-Rad in \cref{appx:computational_cost}, showing that despite the additional computation introduced by agentization, it maintains a practical inference speed for real-world radiology reporting workflows.